ReedSyllas/solid-state-tools/README.md

 console.log(setDouble(20)); // Prints: 20
 ```

-But, wouldn't it be convenient if we could skip the crusty boilerplate?
+But, the crusty boilerplate to get it working is annoying as heck.

-**Enter the `createCouple` utility**
+**Enter the `createCouple` utility.**

 It accepts a getter and a co-setter and returns a signal.
 A co-setter is similar to a setter, except that it doesn't take a function nor does it return a value.